 My experience has been that chemo brain improves over time.
 For some, it seems to be quicker than others, so again, don’t be to hard of yourself if it takes longer than you hope.

 This is one of the more common side effects of chemotherapy.
 For those of you who have had a baby, you know fatigue.
 Chemotherapy fatigue is unlike anything I’ve ever experienced.
 While there were days, especially in the beginning of my daughters new life, I thought I would pass out, I never actually did.
 You just do what has to be done because it’s just what has to be done.
-I can remember being home after the first round of treatment at the hospital and deciding to reinstate my long standing morning routine; turn soca music on, shower, brush teeth, face cream, hair, makeup, all while dancing away.
+I can remember being home after the first round of treatment at the hospital and deciding to reinstate my long standing morning routine; turn soca music on, shower, brush teeth, face cream, hair (what’s left of it), makeup, all while dancing away.
 So, I got up in the morning and accomplished all 6 activities.
 I was a little gun shy about dancing.
 Low and behold one of my favorite songs came on and there I went…for 30 seconds…before I started blacking out.
 Fatigue of this variety will stop you in your tracks whether you like it or not.
 Your body is busy fighting for life.
 Give your body the time and as much energy as you can to help save you.

 If you’ve seen any of my pre-how do you do pictures, you may suspect that this was a particularly devastating side effect for me.
 Almost all my life my hair was half way down my back and I’ll (not so modestly) say, it was gorgeous.
 It’s no surprise that I am not alone in feeling this way.
 Hair is something that defines many women.
 It’s something that makes us feel feminine, pretty, sexy, powerful.
 I started losing my hair on Christmas Eve.
 It would come out in clumps.
 I was in awe of how quickly it happened and how messy it was.
 On Christmas Day, after being proposed to (I said YES!), my fiancé cut my hair for me.
 We didn’t cut it all off.
 We shaved most of it with a trimmer and left the top in a cute bob.
 It lasted for about 7 days before I bit the bullet and he shaved it all off.
 I cried more that day than I cried any day.
 I felt vulnerable.
 For the first time, I felt like a sick person.
 It was awful.
 Furthermore, my scalp was sensitive and it made sleeping difficult.